Zahner-elektrik/Thales-Remote-Python/README.md

 ### [EISImportPlot.ipynb](Examples/EISImportPlot/EISImportPlot.ipynb)

 * Measurement of an impedance spectrum
-* **Importing the measurement results from the ism file into python**
+* **Importing the measurement results from the ism file into Python**
 * **Plotting the spectrum in bode and nyquist representation with the matplotlib library**

 ### [FileExchangeEIS.ipynb](Examples/FileExchangeEIS/FileExchangeEIS.ipynb)

 * Measurement of an impedance spectrum
-* Importing the measurement results from the ism file into python
+* Importing the measurement results from the ism file into Python
 * **Acquiring the measurement files with Python via network**

 ### [EIS.ipynb](Examples/EIS/EIS.ipynb)